synw/django-chartflo/docs/generators/create.rst

 The dahsboards generation logics lives in generators.
 These are responsible for processing the data into widgets and charts.

-**Note**: Chartflo only contains methods for generating widgets.
-The charts generation logics is left to the generator's writer.
-It is possible to use anything that produces html files.
-Put this charts generation logics in a generator and build a data pipeline constructing widgets.

 Define a generator
 ------------------